Daym3l/react-profile-image/README.md

 - `styles`: React style object for the img tag.(default:{ height: 200, width: 200, margin: 2, border: "2px dashed #263238"}),
 - `camera`: bool if you want take photos,
 - `defaultImage`: default image for the component,
-- `returnImage`: (required) Callback function that recieves the base64 photo or image,
+- `returnImage`: (required) Callback function that recieves the base64/file photo or image,
 - `uploadBtnProps`: Object of type ButtonProps of material-ui, and "label" property to change the button text.
 IMPORTANT: "onClick" event will not work here,
 - `cameraBtnProps`: Object of type ButtonProps of material-ui, and "label" property to change the button text.
 IMPORTANT: "onClick" event will not work here,
 - `cancelBtnProps`: Object of type ButtonProps of material-ui, and "label" property to change the button text.
 IMPORTANT: "onClick" event will not work here,
 - `takeBtnProps`: Object of type ButtonProps of material-ui, and "label" property to change the button text.
-IMPORTANT: "onClick" event will not work here
+IMPORTANT: "onClick" event will not work here,
+- `maxImgSize`: Max image size in bytes. (number),
+- `sizeErrorMsg`: Error message to display when the image size is exceeded,
+- `isNotImgErrorMsg`: Error message to display when the selected file to upload is not a image,
+- `imageType`: Defines the type of the image ('base64' | 'file' ) that is going to recieve the "defaultImage(image)" callback function.
+By default is 'base64'.

 # Build the example locally